gan-of-culture/get-sauce/README.md

 Download the right release under the releases tab.

-You can clone this Repository youself and download it.
+You can clone this Repository yourself and download it.
 Then just do:

 ```bash
 go build
 ```

-After that you should be provided with a **executable**.
+After that you should be provided with an **executable**.

 Or you can just do